Help for Ukrainian refugees, from Russians

-Quickly, his sound design studio became an apartment.
+Quickly, Mr. Zelenskiy’s sound design studio became an apartment for refugees.
 The couple posted their needs on social media.
 Supplies flowed in.
 Women in the United States paid to book more apartments.
 A London resident reserved hotel rooms near Budapest’s train station.
 Ms. Chukovskaya and Mr. Zelenskiy drove there late at night to meet people with nowhere to go.

 Helping hands kept appearing.
 A newly arrived Kyiv resident announced she was a teacher and demanded to know where the children were.
 “She is in the most stressful phase of her life, and she is thinking about using her skills immediately,” Ms. Chukovskaya marvels.

-The couple, who have two children of their own, have been sobered by seeing a modern replay of what their grandparents’ generation experienced.
+The couple, who have two children, have also been sobered by seeing a modern replay of what their grandparents’ generation experienced.
 But they also see hope.